 We’re all being asked to stay in due to the coronavirus pandemic and none of us are really working right now.
-So how do you maintain your form and well being?
+So how do you maintain your form and well-being?
 Staying productive at home seems to be one of the best things we can do for our dance careers while they may be temporarily on hold.
 If you’re in search of ways to keep your mind and body fresh for when the world is ready to hire you, here’s a look at some common issues that create havoc on a commercial dancer’s body and the exercises to combat them.
-These exercises can be done anywhere and on a budget.
+These seven exercises for dancers can be done anywhere and on a budget.

 Work the trusty squat.

 One of the most foundational and well-known exercises out there is the basic squat.
 There’s nothing like it because it’s a full-body exercise that has multiple benefits.
 Not only is it an amazing glute workout that keeps the booty in shape, but it also strengthens the thighs to keep the legs strong for dancing in heels and it’s an effective way to see if your joints are aligned.

 Exercise: Line up your knees over your toes pointing forward, keep your chest up and sit low into your squat.
 In a correct squat, the angle of your shins should be the same as your back.
 Try it standing profile or parallel to a mirror to check out your form.
 Try sets of 10.

 Strengthen feet and ankles.

 Ballet barre and reformer pilates are my go-to over the years to keep my feet and ankles strong and limber.
 If it’s the same for you, practicing some ballet barre is one of the best ways to maintain the health of your joints especially for dancing in heels.
 Remember to push through your feet and articulate the joints.